richard-sebos/OSTree_Repo/RPM-OSTree-Design-Overview.md

 # rpm-ostree Repository Infrastructure - Design Overview

+- Updated should be a simple thing.
+- When you have a couple of home device it can be but once you get into medium to large companies it becomes more complaicated.
+- I worked for a company once that had about 50 to 60 endpoints and a Windows administrator sent an email to everyone to updates their device ASAP.
+- I know most of the time Windows updates do causes issues but personally, I was not will to bet the business on it.
+- I quickly told the critical departments to wait until the end of the day.
+- We had not patch management or testing process.
+- In the end, the update was successful, which I think allow the live patching of endpoint without developing plan to continue
 ## Executive Summary

 This document outlines the design and implementation of an automated rpm-ostree repository infrastructure for hosting custom Fedora Kinoite images.
 The solution extends existing Flatpak OSTree infrastructure and implements a dev/prod workflow for safe image deployment using Ansible automation.